 Everyone is Welcome to Visit UConn's Animal Barns!

 Young animals can be found in the barns at the following times of year in barns that are opened to the public: baby foals in the summer in outside paddocks at Horse Unit II (building is not open to the public), lambs during February and March outside only at Livestock Unit I (building not open to the public), dairy calves year-round at the Kellogg Dairy Center and Cattle Resource Unit and beef calves beginning in mid March outside at Livestock Unit I (building not open to the public).

-We ask that visitors do not feed the animals because some animals are on special diets.
-We also ask that visitors do not pet the animals due to the Rabies Alert in Connecticut and because animals can bite!
+We ask that visitors DO NOT FEED the animals because some animals are on special diets.
+We also ask that visitors DO NOT TOUCH the animals due to the Rabies Alert in Connecticut and because animals can bite!
 If you accidentally touch an animal, please wash your hands with soap and warm water.

 Currently our farms house: